prebid/prebid.github.io/dev-docs/bidders/yahoossp.md

 ### Disclosure

 This adapter may not handle user syncs for TCF2 or GPP correctly.
-The user sync consent querystring parameters are generated at the time of the bid request and might be quite stale at the time of the user sync.
+The user sync consent querystring parameters are generated at the time of the bid request and might be stale at the time of the user sync.
 See https://github.com/prebid/Prebid.js/pull/9345#issuecomment-1362887086

 ### Important Notice (JS vs PBS)
 There are differences between our Prebid.js & Prebid-Server Yahoo SSP adapters.